 The operation of the area must not interfere with highway drainage arrangements.

 During the hours of darkness suitable and sufficient lighting must be provided to ensure safe use of the area.
-Any proposals to provide additional lighting to the licensed areas must be agreed with the Highway Authority, Lancashire County Council and evidence of such agreement produced to Chorley Council by the licence holder on demand..
+Any proposals to provide additional lighting to the licensed areas must be agreed with the Highway Authority, Lancashire County Council and evidence of such agreement produced to South Ribble Council by the licence holder on demand.

 All detritus (food and drink remnants, spillages, bottles, cans, wrappers, cigarette ends etc) be regularly removed from the footway surface to reduce hazards to pedestrians.
 The licence holder must make arrangements to regularly check for and to remove litter and rubbish on pedestrian walkways, caused by persons using the designated area benefitting from the pavement licence, for a distance of up to 10 metres from the boundary of the designated area benefitting from the pavement licence.
 The licence holder must ensure that any tables are cleared in an efficient manner during the hours of operation.
 The licence holder must ensure the licensed area and surrounding highway is to be washed down at the completion of each day's usage using a method sufficient to remove food debris, grease and other spillages that may occur.